 Debt as at 1 February 1996 is stated at fair value.
-All subsequent debt is stated at cost, less unamortised discounts, premiums and prepaid interest which are amortised to interest expense or interest income on a yield to maturity basis over the period of the borrowing.
+All subsequent debt is stated at cost, less unamortised discounts or premiums which are amortised to interest expense or interest income on a straight-line basis over the period of the borrowing.
 Borrowing costs such as origination, commitment and transaction fees are deferred and amortised to interest expense over the borrowing period.